Explosions in Putin’s ‘backyard’ give new impetus to Ukrainian reaction

 The images provided by satellite show a scene of mass destruction on the runway of the military airport, used for training Navy pilots, including those of the only Russian aircraft carrier, currently under repair.

-Just as important, or even more important, in terms of psychological impact, were the scenes of Russians who were on the beach, enjoying their Crimean summer vacation, forced to flee in a hurry.
+Just as important, if not more, in terms of psychological impact, were the scenes of Russians who were on the beach, enjoying their Crimean summer vacation, forced to flee in a hurry.
 It was the first, and bitter, “taste of war” given to Russian civilians who believed the government’s propaganda that they were perfectly safe in the resort, famous since before the Revolution, and had nothing to do with the “special military operation”. .

 Yesterday, a new sabotage operation in Crimea blew up an ammunition magazine, indicating that Ukrainian special units are prepared to act repeatedly behind enemy lines, opening a front where Russian men and equipment are in an unexpectedly vulnerable situation.